Frosty-pup/CyberTruckSim/README.md

 # CyberTruck Simulator

-Welcome to **CyberTruck Simulator**, a fun and challenging driving simulation game where you manage a CyberTruck's battery, handle mechanical failures, navigate obstacles, and manage costs while making your way to the destination.
+Welcome to **CyberTruck Simulator**, a fun and challenging driving simulation game where you manage a CyberTruck's battery, handle mechanical failures, navigate obstacles, and manage costs while trying to make your way to the destination.

 ## Features